|Union soldiers formed on the Roulette Farm before attacking the Rebels |

 I thought of Earl as I was walked down the old gravel road from Bloody Lane at Antietam to his Great-granddaddy William Roulette's farm last week.
 The property is maintained by the National Park Service, but save for a couple park signs, I'd bet any of the soldiers who fought here 149 years ago would recognize it.

-Several ground hogs have invaded the cellar, but the farmhouse, used as a hospital during and after the battle, still looks like the famous Alexander Gardner photo taken days after the fighting.
+Several ground hogs have invaded the cellar, but the farmhouse, used as a hospital during and after the battle, still looks its did in the famous Alexander Gardner photo taken days after the fighting.
 The cellar entrance from which William popped out and urged Union troops to rout the Rebels from his property is still there.
-So is the spring house where soldiers from the 14th Connecticut, bayonets at the ready, captured Confederate skirmishers in the building by slamming the door shut.
+So is the spring house where soldiers from the 14th Connecticut, bayonets at the ready, captured Confederate skirmishers in the small outbuilding simply by slamming the door shut.

 |"Give it to 'em!
 Drive 'em!"
 William Roulette yelled to|